-Some pyrethroids act against plant bugs and, when applied against budworms/bollworms as the primary target, provide control of low to moderate levels of plant bugs.
-Do not assume that treatments targeting budworms/bollworms will always provide effective control of plant bugs.
-Resistance to both pyrethroids and organophosphates has been documented in populations of plant bugs at some locations.
+Resistance to both pyrethroids and organophosphates has been documented in populations of plant bugs.
 Because of insecticide resistance and/or difficulty obtaining adequate coverage in larger cotton, a single application of insecticide may not effectively control heavy established populations of plant bugs.
+These insecticides are no longer recommended as stand-alone products and work best in a tank mix.